patmaeder/kirby3-icon-select-field/README.md

-# Simplaflex Icon Select Field
+# Kirby 3 - Icon Select Field

 > This plugin currently doesn't feature multi language support.
 Title and help text can only be set for one language.